If you’re a couple wanting to get married in a place that’s not only stunning but also full of adventure, look no further than Germany.

 Whatever you choose, you can make it a special moment for just the two of you, plus anyone else you decide to invite into that safe space.

 One more piece of advice: If you’re traveling from outside of Germany, you can do the legal paperwork to get married before or after your elopement day.
-We generally recommend doing it beforehand, so it’s not a task you have to worry about post-elopement.
+I generally recommend doing it beforehand, so it’s not a task you have to worry about post-elopement.

 Why You Should Consider Eloping in Germany

 Now you know that you can elope in Germany, you’re probably wondering, “Why does Germany make such an incredible place to elope?”.
-Don’t worry-we’ve got that all covered for you!
+Don’t worry-I’ve got that all covered for you!
 Trust us, Germany is definitely a place you should consider eloping in.

-We might be biased since we live here, but the Bavarian Alps are one of Germany’s most underrated features.
+I might be biased since I live here, but the Bavarian Alps are one of Germany’s most underrated features.
 While many people hear the word, “alps” and picture Switzerland or France, Germany also has a slice of these incredible mountains.
 The German alps are less well-known than their more expensive neighbors.
 Rolling green meadows, countless alpine lakes, and craggy snow-capped peaks make Germany an incredible place to elope with beautiful scenery.

 Exciting Culture and History

 If you love history and architecture, Germany excels in that department.
-Germany has hundreds of enchanting towns that seem to come straight out of a fairy-tale.
+Germany has hundreds of enchanting towns that seem to come straight out of a fairy tale.
 Nuremberg, located in the German state of Bavaria is particularly well known for its charm.
 Wherever you choose to have your elopement wedding in Germany, you won’t be disappointed by the sites!

 Unique and Adventurous Activities